Summary: Ruxience is the second FDA-approved biosimilar version of rituximab (reference product, Rituxan) manufactured by Genentech.

 Originally designated PF-05280586, Pfizer submitted a biologic license application for approval via the 351(k) biosimilar pathway in September 2018.
 The Food and Drug Administration (FDA) approved the application on July 23, 2019 (without recommendation from the FDA’s Oncology Drug Advisory Committee.

 Like the first biosimilar approved for rituximab, Teva and Celltrion’s Truxima, Ruxience was not approved for the reference product’s main autoimmune indication (rheumatoid arthritis).
 However, Pfizer did complete clinical trials in the use of PF-05280586 in rheumatoid arthritis.
-This drug is not yet marketed; a launch date has not been announced.
+This drug was launched in January 2020.